bodex290/DAT5501_lab/CalendarPrinter/Readme.md

 💼 Behaviours
 	•	B3 (Professionalism & Quality) – Maintaining high code quality through consistent formatting, documentation, and version control.
 	•	B6 (Continuous Learning) – Using testing and refactoring to iteratively improve the reliability of the solution.

+💡 Reflection on Learning

+Through this activity, I improved my ability to:
+	•	Write modular and testable Python code that adheres to professional standards.
+	•	Develop automated test cases that confirm output accuracy and formatting.
+	•	Apply structured problem-solving by combining logic, formatting, and validation.
+	•	Use GitHub version control to commit and track incremental improvements.

+This reinforced the importance of clarity, testing, and documentation — all essential components of professional software development within data analysis projects.